 The City responded to a number of notices of construction site off tracking on City streets, which generally occur in the spring of the year.
-The City located the contractor who completed the offense and informed them that they were required to clean the sediment from the roadway and properly dispose of the material.
-If they were unable to complete this work, the Street Department deployed sweepers to remove the material from the roadway and the contractor was charged for this cleaning service.
+The City locates the contractors who completed the offense and informed them that they are required to clean the sediment from the roadway and properly dispose of the material.
+If they were unable to complete this work, the Street Department deployed sweepers to remove the material from the roadway and the contractor is charged for this cleaning service.